oluwafenyi/libreoffice-calc-macro/README.md

 * Navigate to your libreoffice user path.
 For linux, you can find it at `~/.config/libreoffice/4/user/Scripts` by default.
 * create a `python` directory at this location if it does not already exist.
 * copy the `util.py` file to the newly created directory, you should have the file at this path: `~/.config/libreoffice/4/user/Scripts/python/util.py`
-* You should now how access to the getprice() function in LibreOffice Calc.
+* You should now have access to the getprice() function in LibreOffice Calc.

 ![result](images/result.gif)